Challenges in the Proper Metrological Verification of Smart Energy Meters

-On the one hand, a~simple test signal allows for the analytical calculation of reference indicators, and based on the known properties of the source used, it is possible to determine the uncertainty budget of the set value, which is particularly important from a~metrological perspective.
-On the other hand, the readings of advanced equipment, such as a~class~{A} analyzer with a~specific inaccuracy, can be used as a~reference value and compared with the readings obtained for smart energy meters.
-If the confidence intervals for the unknown measured quantities overlap, it can be assumed that the readings of the tested smart energy meters are correct.
-The presented results show that in practice there are discrepancies in the readings that significantly exceed the permissible limit values of selected parameters in the power network, while the analyzed test signal for the selected $f_i$ ranges did not cause the analyzed disturbances in the quality of power (voltage fluctuations, voltage distortion, frequency fluctuations).
+On the one hand, a simple test signal allows for the analytical calculation of reference indicators, and based on the known properties of the source used, it is possible to determine the uncertainty budget of the set value, which is particularly important from a metrological perspective.
+On the other hand, the readings of advanced instrumentation, such as a class A PQA with a specific inaccuracy, can be used as a reference value and compared with the readings obtained for smart EM.
+If the confidence intervals for the unknown measured quantities overlap, it can be assumed that the readings of the tested smart EM are correct.
+The results presented show that in practice there are discrepancies in the readings that significantly exceed the permissible limit values of selected parameters in the power network, whereas the analyzed test signal for the selected $f_i$ ranges did not cause the analyzed PQ disturbances (voltage fluctuations, voltage distortion, frequency fluctuations).